BubblyOrca/covalent-hackmoney-2022/README.md

 All templates use the Covalent API to pull on-chain data seamlessly from [supported blockchains](https://www.covalenthq.com/docs/networks/).
 &nbsp;
 ## Analzying protocol price performance during on-chain attacks :star:!
-In this project we will be investigating the ongoing Terra LUNA $UST depegging crisis that has significantly reduced the value of investors stablecoin stash.
-This is a pivotal time in alt-coin history because a stablecoin has depegged by > 50% overnight.
+In this project we will be investigating the Fortress Protocol hack that occured on May 9th, 2022.
+The lending and borrowing protocol endure an orale manipulation attack that resulted in $3,000,000 USD lost.

 &nbsp;
 ## Purpose